olivier97460/medAI/README.md

-# medAI / vetAI
+# MedAI / VetAI / SantAI
+© 2025 Olivier Bénard — medai.re
+Open-source AI-powered clinical assistant for human and veterinary medicine.
+MedAI  / VetAI is an intelligent clinical assistant designed to support practitioners in real-time decision-making, documentation, and case analysis.
+It combines **audio transcription, natural language processing, and medical reasoning** to provide a complete workflow for patient consultations.

-medAI is built around the One Health concept — connecting human, animal, and environmental health.
+MedAI  / VetAI is built around the One Health concept — connecting human, animal, and environmental health.
 We are free, not chaotic.   **No forks.
 No woke agendas.
 No corporate hijacks.
 Decisions are scientific.
 Mission To build tools that help practitioners — human and veterinary — make better, faster, and scientifically grounded decisions.

-# MedAI / VetAI / SantAI
-**© 2025 Olivier Bénard — medai.re**
-Open-source AI-powered clinical assistant for human and veterinary medicine.

-MedAI is an intelligent clinical assistant designed to support practitioners in real-time decision-making, documentation, and case analysis.
-It combines **audio transcription, natural language processing, and medical reasoning** to provide a complete workflow for patient consultations.

 ---

 ## English Version